 On contrary, predictive maintenance uses pre-designed algorithms to predict the next failure of a component/machine/system.
 Hence, the personnel get the alerts to perform focused maintenance procedures only when the machines actually need it and not too early.

 This is just a very basic reason for small to medium enterprises adopting AI/ML in their factories on a larger scale.
 There are numerous other advantages of AI/ML over the traditional manual and semi-manual approaches.
 For example:

-a) Unlike traditional approaches, AI/ML-based predictive maintenance can consider the more complex dynamic behavioural patterns of the machinery system as well as the contextual data in relation to the manufacturing procedure.
+a) Unlike traditional approaches, AI/ML-based predictive maintenance can consider the more complex dynamic behavioral patterns of the machinery system as well as the contextual data in relation to the manufacturing procedure.
 For instance, if a sensor on a production machine observes and reports a sudden rise in temperature, there can be several reasons for the case.
-Predictive analysis will analyse the situation and understand the fact that the machine is undergoing sterilization.
+Predictive analysis will analyze the situation and understand the fact that the machine is undergoing sterilization.
 On the other hand, a static rule-based system would not consider any other possibility and proceed to trigger a false-positive alert.

 b) By detecting a possible failure in advance with a machine learning algorithm, production systems can continue to function without unnecessary interruptions, saving cost and time in manufacturing.